Indications for: AUBAGIO

 Pyrimidine synthesis inhibitor.

 See Contraindications.
 Live vaccines: not recommended.
 Increased risk of liver injury with hepatotoxic drugs; monitor.
 Increased risk of peripheral neuropathy with neurotoxic drugs.
 Potentiates drugs metabolized by CYP2C8 (eg, repaglinide, paclitaxel, pioglitazone, rosiglitazone), OAT3 substrates (eg, cefaclor, cimetidine, ciprofloxacin, penicillin G, ketoprofen, furosemide, methotrexate, zidovudine), BCRP substrates (eg, mitoxantrone), OATP drugs (eg, methotrexate, rifampin), HMG-CoA reductase inhibitors (eg, atorvastatin, pravastatin, simvastatin, rosuvastatin [max 10mg once daily]), nateglinide, repaglinide, oral contraceptives; monitor.
 Antagonizes drugs metabolized by CYP1A2 (eg, duloxetine, alosetron, theophylline, tizanidine); monitor.
 Monitor INR with warfarin.
 Concomitant immunosuppressives, immunomodulators: not evaluated.

-Headache, ALT increased, diarrhea, alopecia, nausea, paresthesia; hepatotoxicity, bone marrow suppression, immunosuppression potential, infection (consider suspending therapy), hypersensitivity, severe skin reactions (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis; discontinue if occur), peripheral neuropathy, hypertension, interstitial lung disease.
+Headache, ALT increased, diarrhea, alopecia, nausea, paresthesia; hepatotoxicity, bone marrow suppression, immunosuppression potential, infection (consider suspending therapy), hypersensitivity, serious skin reactions (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms; discontinue if occur), peripheral neuropathy, hypertension, interstitial lung disease.

 Generic Drug Availability: